math4tots-misc/xc/README.md

     Seems like it'd be straight forward with C++ local variables.
     But this is lower on my priorities right now.

+### Not directly actionable TODOs, but just feelings

+  * Better coverage with tests.

+  * Seriously, clean up all the code debt I've been racking up...

+### TODO eventually, but not now

+  * Would be nice to print stack trace on segfault.
+    Getting a portable way to handle segfaults doesn't seem simple.
+    Instead, try to check at most places where there might be a segfault, and check before running (like the nullptr check already implemented).

+  * Consider Windows support.
+    For now just use Cygwin.

+  * Allow template constructors
+    Doesn't seem that important at the moment.

+  * Consider including 'decltype' in the language.
+    Instead, simplify the type system, and use e.g. inheritance/interfaces.

+  * Use a proper temporary file instead of "$ROOT"/a.cc Low priority.

+  * Right now, the C++ compiler is responsible for catching many of the static errors.
+    It's going to take a lot more work, since right now the transpiler is pretty dumb, but eventually I want to catch all compile time errors at transpile time.
+    This is going to be a lot of work.
+Only do this if this actually becomes a problem.

+  * Allow 'include' directives to refer to multiple source roots as well as from remote git repositories.
+    Right now, since I'm the only one using this, just putting library stuff in 'xcsrc' is good enough.
+If this actually becoms a real thing where many people use it, then I'll come back to this.

+  * Right now, new string objects are created every time a string literal is referenced.
+If it becomes an issue, might be worth allocating string literals in global scope and just reusing them.
+    Strings must be immutable, so this seems basically safe.
+    Performance so far seems ok without it.
+Come back to this if becomes issue.

+### Finished TODOs

   * Something like C++11's 'using' or typedef where types can be aliased.
     Also, aliasing templates should be supported as well, e.g.
     'using Things(T) = Map(Int, T)'

+  * Add line numbers to stack trace (i.e. line numbers of where functions are invoked).

+  * User defined iterable (for for loops)
+    Think of elegant solution.
+    A Java/Python-like 'iterator' class is kind of heavyweight.
+    Requiring 'begin' and 'end' methods seem kind of ok, except it'll be weird to be able to create a non-primitive value type by calling 'begin' and 'end' of certain builtin objects.